swiss-seismological-service/scdetect/README.md

   one-to-one.

 - `"streams"`: Required.
 An array of stream configuration JSON objects, also called a *stream set*.
+The stream set describes the streams to be covered by a detector.
+In a single-stream detector configuration the stream set contains just a single stream configuration, while a multi-stream detector configuration requires multiple stream configurations.

 **Gap interpolation**:

-- `"gapInterpolation"`: A boolean value which enables/disables gap interpolation.
+- `"gapInterpolation"`: A boolean value which enables/disables gap interpolation which allows interpolating gaps linearly.

 - `"gapThreshold"`: Threshold in seconds to recognize a gap.